Charles River Associates Case Interview: Rounds, Economic Cases, and Prep Guide (2026)

 Strong answer: Four key data requirements:

 If you studied economics at the undergraduate or graduate level, most of this is review.
-If you're coming from finance or engineering, focus on the competition economics concepts—they show up in nearly every CRA case.
+If you're coming from finance or engineering, focus on the competition economics concepts, which show up in nearly every CRA case.

 CRA vs. Analysis Group: Key Differences